mohidqx/CTF/README.md

 ## Live Demo
-You can host this anywhere (GitHub Pages, Vercel, Netlify).
-Simply drop the repo as-is, and it works instantly.
+You can host this platform anywhere (GitHub Pages, Vercel, Netlify).
+Simply deploy the repository as-is, and it will work instantly.